thexcomrade/Love-Chronicles/README.md

-# Love-Chronicles  💖
+# 💖 Deva & Sivya's Love Journal

-A lovingly crafted Flask web app with a dynamic photo slider and heartfelt letter to celebrate our beautiful journey.
-Interactive features like floating hearts and a surprise button make it a meaningful and fun experience for couples.
-  It gently counts the days we've shared and unveils a collection of heartfelt surprises, each crafted with love just for you.
+A sweet Flask web app to celebrate our journey since May 11, 2024.
+It shows how many days we've been together, the reasons I love you, and a love letter — all wrapped in one beautiful surprise.

-# Features 🌸
+# 🌸 Features
-- 🎨 Beautiful and romantic design using custom fonts and pastel color themes.
-- 📸 Automatic slideshow of personal couple photos.
-- 📝 Dynamic letter/message area styled with a handwritten font.
-- ❤️ Animated beating heart next to the anniversary message.
-- 💌 List of “Reasons I Appreciate You” loaded dynamically.
-- 🎁 Surprise button that redirects to a special link (e.g., video, song, or another page).
+- 💌 Personalized love letter
+- 🌟 Heartfelt reasons I adore you
+- 📆 Days since our anniversary
+- 🎁 A surprise page just for *you*

-# Personalization  💌
+# 💌 Personalization
-You can edit `HER_NAME`, `YOUR_NAME`, `ANNIVERSARY_DATE`, `LOVE_LETTER` , `REASONS` in `app.py` and your images to make it your own.
+You can edit `HER_NAME`, `YOUR_NAME`, `ANNIVERSARY_DATE`, `LOVE_LETTER` in `app.py` and your images to make it your own.

-# 📄 License
-This project was lovingly crafted by me.
-It's open-source and free to use You're welcome to share, remix, and build upon it — just don’t forget to spread love 💕 and give credit where it’s due.
+---

-Made with ❤️ by thexcomrade
+Made with love for ma mannuni 💕